Fair Play Policy

 Appealing against a ban

 A player may make an appeal against the UKCC sanction to a UKCC Committee consisting of an arbiter and two players not directly involved in the competition(s) where the events have occurred.
 This will cost £50 and will require filling out a form.
 If the appeal is successful, then the player will not be banned from UKCC events or clubs and the money will be refunded.
 As above the player will still need to progress any appeal against a li chess ban as a separate process.
-Any UKCC members club removals will last until the end of the 2019/2020 season.
+Any UKCC members club removals will last until the end of the 2020/2021 season.
 Player identities may be listed from the gigafinal onwards.

 Raising concerns about other players

 If you have a legitimate concern that another player may have used illegal assistance in a game against you – you must not raise these concerns publicly.
 In fact lichess have very strict rules against ‘public shaming’.
 Instead you should report the player using the tool within lichess by clicking on a players profile and clicking the ‘report to moderators’ button in the top right.